basedavishkar/basedavishkar/README.md

   avishkar@github ~ % booting...

-> the world is ending
+> I build systems for a world that’s already ending
-> I still write code
+> sometimes they even work

 🗃️ ./GeoMine        — mining PDFs for post-collapse intel
 👻 ./AI-Reviewer    — ghost in your version control